Wednesday, January 11, 2017

 Wednesday of the First Week of Ordinary Time - Mark 1:29-39

-Today in the Gospel, Jesus is ministering to the sick.
-The Gospel begins as Jesus leaves the synagogue.
-He and some of His disciples were going to Simon’s home.
-When Jesus arrives at Simon’s house, He is told that Simon’s mother-in-law was ill with a fever.
-Jesus went to her, took her hand, and helped her up.
-And immediately the fever left her!
+Today in this Gospel, Jesus is ministering to the sick.
+The Gospel opens with Jesus leaving the synagogue and going to Simon’s home accompanied by some of His disciples.
+When Jesus arrives at Simon’s house, He is approached and told that Simon’s mother-in-law was ill with a fever.
+Jesus went to her, took her hand and helped her up.
+Immediately the fever left her!

-If Jesus came into our town our city, would we approach Him and ask Him to heal us?
+If Jesus came into our town, our city, would we approach Him and ask Him to heal us?
 What is the healing we would hope for?
-Would it be a physical illness or a spiritual need?
+Would it be a physical illness, a spiritual need?
 Would we ask Jesus to heal and restore someone we love?
 Would we ask Jesus to heal our world and cleanse us of our need to control or hurt one another?
-Today I invite you to reflect on the healing that you desire for yourself and for our world.
-God will hear our prayer.
-We may not get an immediate response but need to trust that God is at work.
-God will respond.
+Today I invite you to reflect on the healing that you desire for yourself and our world.
+God will hear our prayer!
+We may not get an immediate response but trust that God is at work.
+God will respond!
 How patient will we be?